jalbarrang/umalator-global/src/modules/skill-planner/README.md

 - **Recommended Skills**: The optimal skills to purchase
 - **Stats**: Number of combinations tested and time taken

-Click **"Apply to Runner"** to add the recommended skills to your current runner in Umalator.
+Click **"Apply to Runner"** to add the recommended skills to your Umalator runner for testing.

 ## 💡 Key Features

+### Integrated Runner Configuration

+Unlike other simulation modes, Skill Planner has its own runner configuration:
+- **Self-contained**: Doesn't affect your Umalator runners
+- **Career-focused**: Configure the runner you're planning skills for
+- **Independent settings**: Has its own course and seed settings

 ### Synergy-Aware Optimization

-Unlike simple calculators, the Skill Planner runs **full race simulations** for each combination, meaning:
+The Skill Planner runs **full race simulations** for each combination:
 - Skills that work together (e.g., multiple acceleration skills) are properly evaluated
 - Activation conditions and race phases are considered
 - Real-world performance, not just theoretical values